-80. Changing regulations in India could lead to new compliance requirements that are uncertain.
+70. Changing regulations in India could lead to new compliance requirements that are uncertain and its implementation could disrupt our operations and adversely affect our business and results of operations.

 The regulatory environment in which we operate is evolving and is subject to change.
 The Government of India may implement new laws or other regulations that could affect our industry, which could lead to new compliance requirements.
 New compliance requirements could increase our costs or otherwise adversely affect our business, financial condition and results of operations.
 Further, the manner in which new requirements will be enforced or interpreted can lead to uncertainty in our operations and could adversely affect our operations.
+If we fail to comply with all applicable regulations or if the regulations governing our business or their implementation change adversely, we may incur increased costs or be subject to penalties, which could disrupt our operations and adversely affect our business and results of operations.
 Any adverse regulatory change in this regard could lead to fluctuation of prices of raw materials and thereby increase our operational cost.
 Additionally, our loans are subject to specific conditions imposed by the Ministry of Commerce and Industry, Government of India and the RBI.
 In the event of any adverse regulatory development or in the event that we are otherwise not able to secure such loans, we may not be able to benefit from such low interest rates or the ability to fix the price within the specified time frame at the same price at which we sell our products to our customers.
 Further, as GST is implemented, there can be no assurance that we will not be required to comply with additional procedures or obtain additional approvals and licenses from the government and other regulatory bodies or that they will not impose onerous requirements and conditions on our operations.
 With the implementation of GST, we are obligated to pass on any benefits accruing to us as result of the transition to GST to the consumer thereby limiting our benefits.
 In order for us to utilise input credit under GST, the entire value chain has to be GST compliant, including us.
 While we are and will continue to adhere to the GST rules and regulations, there can be no assurance that our suppliers and dealers will do so.
-Any such failure may result in increased cost on account of non-compliance with the GST and may adversely affect our business and results of operations.
+Any such failure may result in increased cost on account of noncompliance with the GST and may adversely affect our business and results of operations.

 In addition, unfavorable changes in or interpretations of existing, or the promulgation of new laws, rules and regulations, operations and group structure could result in us being deemed to be in contravention of such laws or may require us to apply for additional approvals.
 We may incur increased costs relating to compliance with such new requirements, which may also require management time and other resources, and any failure to comply may adversely affect our business, results of operations and prospects.
-Uncertainty in the applicability, interpretation or implementation of any amendment to, or change in, governing law, regulation or policy, including by reason of an absence, or a limited body, of administrative or judicial precedent may be time consuming as well as costly for us to resolve and may affect the viability of our current business or restrict our ability to grow our business in the future.
 Uncertainty in the applicability, interpretation or implementation of any amendment to, or change in, governing law, regulation or policy, including by reason of an absence, or a limited body, of administrative or judicial precedent may be time consuming as well as costly for us to resolve and may impact the viability of our current businesses or restrict our ability to grow our businesses in the future.

-81. Political instability or a change in economic liberalization and deregulation policies could seriously harm business and economic conditions in India generally and our business in particular.
+71. Political instability or a change in economic liberalization and deregulation policies could seriously harm business and economic conditions in India generally and our business in particular.